MKLab-ITI/hugomklab/content/publications/2022-03-15-monitoring-daily-activity-of-people-living-with-cognitive-impairment-using-wearable-sensors-and-a-tailored-platform-for-health-care-professionals-a-long-term-observational-study.md

 title: "Monitoring daily activity of people living with cognitive impairment using wearable sensors and a tailored platform for health-care professionals:
   A long-term observational study"
-date: 2022-03-15T08:23:00.405Z
+date: 2022-06-01T07:23:00.405Z
 tags: conference_publications
 publication_date: 2022-06-01
 ---
 <!--StartFragment-->

-Ioulietta Lazarou, Thanos G. Stavropoulos, Lampros Mpaltadoros, Margarita Grammatikopoulou, Spiros Nikolopoulos, Ioannis Kompatsiaris, Magda Tsolaki, Monitoring daily activity of people living with cognitive impairment using wearable sensors and a tailored platform for health-care professionals: A long-term observational study, 35th Global Conference of Alzheimer's Disease International, June 2022,  London, U.K and online event (οral presentation)
+I. Lazarou, T. Stavropoulos, L. Mpaltadoros, M. Grammatikopoulou, S. Nikolopoulos, I. Kompatsiaris, M. Tsolaki, "Monitoring daily activity of people living with cognitive impairment using wearable sensors and a tailored platform for health-care professionals: A long-term observational study.", in Proceedings of the 35th Global Conference of Alzheimer's Disease International, London, U.K and online event (οral presentation), June 2022.
 <!--EndFragment-->